 The tax base for the RETT is the purchase price of the property.
 Basically, both buyer and seller are liable to pay RETT.
 However, in practice, the buyer usually must bear the full RETT and other transaction costs (e.g. notary costs).

-TIP: Expenses for movable assets are not subject to RETT.
-Therefore, it is advisable to include all movable assets (e.g. kitchen) and their purchase price explicitly in the purchase agreement--if it does not effect your financing.
+Tip: Expenses for movable assets are not subject to RETT.
+Therefore, it is advisable to include all movable assets (e.g. kitchen) and their purchase price explicitly in the purchase agreement – if it does not affect your financing.

 2) It is possible to sell the property tax-free when the property is purely intended for own use?
 The law regarding this is quite ambiguous (§23 EStG).
 Can you explain what property owners need to pay extra attention to when selling their own use property?

-In principle, the sale of any property is tax-free after a period of 10 years between the purchase date and the sale date of the property as long as the seller does not qualify as a commercial real estate trader but remains a private seller.
-As a basic rule, an individual is deemed a commercial real estate trader if he/she sells more than 3 properties over a period of 5 years.
+Theoretically, the sale of any property is tax-free after a period of ten years between the purchase date and the sale date of the property, as long as the seller does not qualify as a commercial real estate trader but remains a private seller.
+As a basic rule, an individual is considered a commercial real estate dealer if he or she sells more than 3 properties in a 5-year period.

-TIP: It is sufficient to use the property for own purposes on one day in the year of the sale and/or one day in 2 years prior to the sale.
+Tip: It is sufficient to use the property for own purposes on one day in the year of the sale and/or one day in two years before the sale.
 Only the middle year of the 3-year period needs to be a full year of own use.

 4) As an own use property owner, are there any expenses that I can deduct from my taxable income (§ 35a EStG Abs.3)?

-As stated before, there is a tax exemption for the sale of a property by individuals who do not qualify as a real estate trader.
-Therefore, one option is to sell at once to claim the tax exemption for property which was solely own used.
+As stated before, there is a tax exemption for the sale of a property by individuals who do not qualify as real estate traders.
+Therefore, one option is to sell at once to claim the tax exemption for property that was solely own used.
 Even a short period of renting will be harmful in this case.

-Another possibility is to rent the property and wait for a tax-free sale of the property until the holding period of 10 years is over.
+Another possibility is to rent the property and wait for a tax-free sale of the property until the holding period of ten years is over.